opencooperativeecosystem/docs/Applications/app_description.md

 * Description: This supports the method of income distribution specifically used by OCW (Open Coop Work).

-### Gitlab

-* Code:
-* Installation:

-* Description:  Gitlab is primarily used for software versioning and coordination, but is used here also for managing OCW work.

 ### Kanban \("New UI"\)

 * Code: